secretGeek/ok-bash/README.md

 	list         list-once    list-prompt
 	# ok list

-Also: auto-complete is not always necessary.
+Note: auto-complete is not always necessary.
 When there's only one option, ok-bash will also function without the completion...

 ## Customization